MrDuartePT/deckifier/README.md

 <hr>

 # IMPORTANT
-This only works on distros running Hyprland and SDDM as display manager.
-The files named as ```jupiter-biosupdate``` and ```steamos-update``` are just dummy files for Gamescope Session to work.
-I'm working on an automated installation script but just wanted to share this as soon as i got it working.
+This works on distros running Hyprland and SDDM as display manager.
+But can be edit to work with other DE/WM (explain bellow)

+It also available a [kde](https://github.com/MrDuartePT/deckifier/tree/kde) branch that use the plasma desktop

+For lightdm user use the [lightdm](https://github.com/MrDuartePT/deckifier/tree/kde) branch (not forget to change the DE/WM if needed)

+For greetd user use the [Hyprland-greetd](https://github.com/MrDuartePT/deckifier/tree/kde) branch (not forget to change the DE/WM if needed)

+TODO: An [gbm](https://github.com/MrDuartePT/deckifier/tree/gbm)  branch (If someone what to do a PR also welcome)

 <hr>

 # Pre-requisites
-Before installing, make sure you have mangohud install (both 64 and 32 bits).
+Before installing, make sure you have mangohud install (both 64 and 32 bits), ChimeraOS gamescope fork and steam.

 # Gentoo Ebuild